sait-wbdv/winter-2023/src/lib/content/assessments/dsgn-270/assignment-2.md

 - Logos should be responsive
   - All logos should be entirely visible when the page loads without the need to scroll.

-### Documentation: 5 points

-- README file that includes:
-  - Description of your design concept **important**
-- Journal Entry describing your process/journey completing the assignment
-  - Comments, observations
-  - Problems encountered
-  - Screencaps of progress, inspiration and mood boards

 ## General

 Points will be deducted for: